transcom/mymove-docs/docs/about/application-setup/07-additional-setup/okta.md

 :::
 - **Back Office/Admin**
     - <i>ONLY</i> Smart Card authentication
-        - NOTE: GSA users do not use CACs, they use PIVs which do not contain EDIPIs.
-This requires a little more configuration within the Okta Admin Console to pull the appropriate value to authenticate a user.<br/>
-        <b>(THIS IS STILL IN PROGRESS)</b>

 You can access the Okta consoles here if you are a set up as a customer or admin user: <br />
 Okta console for <b>TESTING</b>: `https://test-milmove.okta.mil`<br/>
 Okta console for <b>PRODUCTION</b>: `https://milmove.okta.mil`

 You will need an Okta account with access to each respective application, which can be done within the Okta Admin Console by designated personnel.
 At this time, *office* and *admin* users will be created and activated using a **CSV file** that specifies which group they are in that will automatically assign them to the application they can access.

-Only specific personnel are able to import this CSV file and those imported users will be unable to edit their Okta profile since the account creation/activation are done in the Okta Admin Console.
+Only specific personnel (Okta Admin roles) are able to import this CSV file and those imported users will be unable to edit their Okta profile since the account creation/activation are done in the Okta Admin Console.
+If an Okta Admin needs to create another Okta Admin, they will have to do so either:

+1. Manually and adding them to the appropriate groups
+2. With a CSV file and allow for account activation from the user

 :::info
 Only customers can self register and update for an Okta account.